fernandocanizo/cool-new-linux-apps/README.md

 new functionality to the CLI, and on other cases expand or replace old functionality.

-I'll try to not spam with new stuff that may not be really add anything useful to my current workflow.
+I'll try to not spam with new stuff that may not really add anything useful to my current workflow.

 ## Cheatsheets